• Skip to main content

 Whether you plan on using your portable generator for outdoor activities or outside of a stadium, your main priorities are going to be portability and noise.

-Enclosed generators surround the engine in a plastic case, taming noise while maintaining to keep the engine cool.
+Enclosed portable generators surround the engine in a plastic case, taming noise while maintaining to keep the engine cool.
 These are the quietest generators on the market, making them a great choice for use in nature areas and crowded parking lots.
 Power output for these generators is usually limited, but some models have the option of linking together with a second generator, doubling available power without resorting to a noisy open frame generator.

 When you use your portable generator, you’ll want to keep it a few feet from awnings, tents, and other enclosures to prevent the buildup of carbon monoxide.
 Be sure to get some heavy-duty, outdoor-rated extension cords to get power from your generator to your appliances.